American Pocket Bullies: The Compact Companions with a Big Heart

 How did the Pocket Bully breed originate?

-The American Pocket Bullies history links closely to the American Bully breed.
+The American Bullies history links closely to the American Bully breed.
 This breed emerged in the 1980s and 1990s.
 Breeders aimed to create a companion dog.
 Blending the Pit Bull’s devotion and warmth with the Staffordshire’s serene nature, they sought a balanced breed.
 This fusion aimed to capture the best traits of both terriers.

-As the American Bully grew popular, breeders varied its size for different lifestyles.
+This Breed grew popular, breeders varied its size for different lifestyles.
 This effort led to four categories within the breed:

 1. Standard